-The Medication Master List contains all medications (generic and brand name) that can be added to a patient's chart.
+The Medications master list contains all medications (generic and brand name) that can be added to a patient's chart.

-- To add a generic medication, click Add Generic.
-Generic medications must be added before associated brand name medications.
+Add Generic: Add a generic medication.
+Generic medications must be added before associated brand names can be entered.

-Drug Name: The drug name as it will show in the master list.
+Drug Name: Enter the drug name as it will show in the master list.